megiddon/ECM1400-battleships/README.md

 ## Features Implemented
 - Core gameplay as detailed in specification
-- Adjustable difficulty implemented through config file
+- Adjustable difficulty implemented through config file.
+Set to "easy" by default, which is the basic behaviour given in the specification.
-- Adjustable board size implemented through config file
+- Adjustable board size implemented through config file.
+Size is set to 10 by default.
 - Series of unit tests written in test_custom.py

 ## Overview